Skip to main content

 kubectl logs --namespace=hami deploy/my-hami-webui -c hami-webui-be-oss

-For more information about accessing Kubernetes application logs, refer to Pods and Deployments.
+For more information, see Pods and Deployments.

-Uninstall the HAMi-WebUI deployment
+Uninstall the HAMi WebUI deployment

 helm uninstall <RELEASE-NAME> <NAMESPACE-NAME>